rrcobb/winner-take-all-tutorial/README.md

 - Native
 - VR

-There are also lots of other popular new component frameworks - [Vue](https://vuejs.org/), [Riot](http://riotjs.com/), [Polymer](https://www.polymer-project.org/), (even [Angular](https://angular.io/) is more and more component-oriented).
-They have important differences in their interfaces, but they share the core idea of being able to move from a _sketch of the things you want on the page_ to _working components_ quickly and easily.
+There are also lots of other popular new component frameworks, like [Vue](https://vuejs.org/), [Riot](http://riotjs.com/), [Polymer](https://www.polymer-project.org/), and [Angular](https://angular.io/).
+They have important differences, but they share the core idea of being able to move from a _sketch of a page_ to _working components_ quickly and easily.

 We'll focus on thinking in components, and you can take that pattern with you and use it in whatever framework you like.